-Courts have been similarly mixed in deciding whether lost data or software constitute covered property damage in the context of third-party CGL policies.
-In some cases, the courts have found that
+Courts have been similarly mixed in deciding whether lost data or software constitute covered property damage in the context of thirdparty CGL policies.
+In some cases, the courts have found that liability based on loss of data does not trigger coverage.34 For example, in America Online, Inc. v.
+St. Paul Mercury Insurance Co.,35 the Fourth Circuit concluded that damage to and loss of use of customers' data and software were not covered under a CGL policy because there was no damage to "tangible property" under the definition of "property damage."36 The court reasoned that computer data was "an abstract idea in the minds of the programmer and the user," so loss or damage to software or data was "not damage to the hardware, but to the idea."37 and disks were not damaged, data loss was not covered by a first-party property policy); Complaint, Moses Afonso Ryan Ltd. v.

-- Policy Forms ("For the purposes of this insurance, electronic data is not tangible property.").
-See generally 3 Martha A. Kersey, New Appleman on Insurance Law Library Edition § 18.02[4][a] (2020) (standard CGL policy form now defines electronic data and specifically excludes it from the definition of property damage). - 33.
-See, e.g., Jeff Woodward, The 2001 ISO CGL Revision, INT'L RISK MGMT.
-INST., INC. (Jan.
-2002), www.irmi.com/articles/expert-commentary/the-2001-iso-cgl-revision; see also Ellicott City Cable, LLC v.
-Axis Ins.
-Co., 2016 U.S. Dist.
-LEXIS 95819 (D. Md.
-July 22, 2016) (policy excluding "intentional unauthorized access of 'data or systems,'" though television programming was not data). - 34.
-See, e.g., Jeff Woodward, The 2004 ISO CGL Policy, INT'L RISK MGMT.
-INST., INC. (Apr.
-2004), www.irmi.com/articles/expert-commentary/the-2004-iso-cgl-policy. - See, e.g., Greco & Traficante v.
-Fid. & Guar.
-Ins.
-Co., 2009 Cal.
-App.
-35. Unpub.
-LEXIS 636, at \12-13 (Ct.
-App.
-Jan.
-26, 2009) (because computer and disks were not damaged, data loss was not covered by a firstparty property policy); Complaint, Moses Afonso Ryan Ltd. v.
 Sentinel Ins.
 Co., No. 1:17-CV-00157 (D.R.I.
 Apr.
 21, 2017) (a demand for \$25,000 from a small law firm in a ransomware attack also resulted in a multi-month, \$700,000 business interruption loss; coverage was denied under the firm's property policy); Stipulation of Dismissal with Prejudice Ordered, Moses Afonso Ryan Ltd. v.
 Sentinel Ins.
 Co., No. 1:17-CV-00157 (D.R.I.
 May 1, 2018), ECF No. 16.
 Moreover, in some traditional first-party property policies, where data is specifically covered, the sublimit is often low and the value of lost data is limited to the cost of blank media if the data is not replaced.
-See, e.g., Chubb "Electronic Data Processing Property" coverage form (80-02-1017 (Rev. 7-03)) (coverage for "electronic data" subject to sublimit and valuation based on replacement or reproduction cost, but if data is not replaced or reproduced, coverage is limited to cost of blank media). - 36.
-The FM Global "Advantage" policy is marketed to cover damage to data and software, computer network service interruption, cloud outage, and resulting property damage and business interruption.
-See www.fmglobal. com/products-and-services/products/cyber-resilience-solutions.
+See, e.g., Chubb "Electronic Data Processing Property" coverage form (80-02-1017 (Rev. 7-03)) (coverage for "electronic data" subject to sublimit and valuation based on replacement or reproduction cost, but if data is not replaced or reproduced, coverage is limited to cost of blank media).